3 min read

 Consider sending invoices and bills earlier than you typically would so that you will receive payment in good time.

-Make sure you retain all relevant contracts, payment agreements and invoices in case the payment ends up being overdue.
+Retain all relevant contracts, payment agreements and invoices in case the payment ends up being overdue.

 In fact, according to a 2021 study conducted by Attest, GoCardless customers have 51% fewer incorrect payments compared to those who receive payments from clients in the traditional way, and they get paid 47% faster.
 This leads to significantly lower stress levels and a decrease in debtor days (ratio measuring how quickly cash is collected from debtors).